snhirsch/mustang-midi-bridge/README.md

   + The original developer and contributors to 'PLUG' who blazed the path with reverse-engineering of Fender's communication scheme.

-  + Robert Fransson (Codesmart on VGuitar Forums) for feedback and encouragement - and for being a tireless programming wizard :-).
+  + Robert Fransson (aka Codesmart) of Primova Sound for feedback and encouragement and general programming wizardry).

-  + Robert Heitman, author of the Android 'Remuda' application for Mustang amp control, who provided valuable insights into various subtleties that would have otherwise escaped me.
+  + Robert Heitman of Triton Interactive, author of the Android 'Remuda' application, who provided valuable insight into the darker corners of Mustang communication protocol.

 ## For the non-techies